 Please do not be concerned if your passport details are incorrect in MySIS before you have been fully enrolled.
 We understand that this happens and make steps to correct it without you needing to request an amendment.

-During Queen Mary Enrolment we are required to check your passport biographical details page that you have uploaded during Pre-Enrolment and record certain details.
+When completing the Pre-Enrolment task you may be asked to enter your passport details.
+During Queen Mary Enrolment we are required to check your passport biographical details page that you have uploaded and will check for any errors.
 Therefore, if there are any inaccuracies in the data stored in MySIS we will correct them as part of our checks.